vistle/vistle/README.md

      Notes:

      - in order to switch MPI implementations without requiring a recompilation of boost, we compile Boost.MPI together with Vistle
-     - Intel compiler (at least 14.0.2) does not work with 1.55 because of missing `std::nullptr_t`, use 1.52

 - **Python**:
   for interpreting Vistle scripts (.vsl), Python 2.7 and 3 should work.